csswizardry/csswizardry.github.com/_posts/2017-10-30-airplanes-and-ashtrays.md

 The quickest example I can bring to mind is my own [Shame.css](/2013/04/shame-css/).
-The idea behind Shame.css is that we do not want any hacks or nasty CSS in our codebase—of course we don’t!—but we also have to accept that they are inevitable.
+The idea behind Shame.css is that we do not want any hacks or nasty CSS in our codebase — of course we don’t! — but we also have to accept that they are inevitable.
 Instead of leaving developers to introduce these hacks throughout the entire codebase, we set aside a dedicated spot for them.
 We said, <q>Look, we really don’t want any hacky code if we can help it, but if we can’t avoid it then please leave it here